coinForRich/coin-for-rich/README.md

 **REST**
 - REST API is available at `localhost`, port `8000`
 - Documents for REST API is available at `localhost:8000/api/openapi.json`
-- Real-time websocket (WS) chart and analytics charts is at `localhost:8000/view/wschart`

 **Websocket**
 - Endpoint for real-time OHLCV: `ws://localhost:8000/api/ohlcvs`
-- When the connection is open, send the following JSON message to subscribe to a OHLCV data stream of a symbol (e.g., bitfinex - BTC - USD):
+- When the connection is open, send the following JSON message to subscribe to an 1-min OHLCV data stream of a symbol (e.g., bitfinex - BTC - USD):
     ```
     {
         event_type: "subscribe",